ibm-cloud-docs/account/iam-mfa.md

 1. Go to **Manage** > **Access (IAM)** > **Settings** > **Authentication** in the {{site.data.keyword.cloud_notm}} console.
 1. Select **None**.
-   - To increase the level of security for this option, select **Disable CLI logins with only a password**.
-This way, you require an API key to log in to the CLI or users can log in with `--sso`.

 ### Disabling MFA for an individual user
 {: #disabling-user}